RMS21/wisdomise-uniswap/readme.md

 # Introduction

-This is a test case to use uniswap v3 sdk and do the following operations
+This is a test case to use uniswap v3 sdk and do the following operations as a LP on USDC/WETH pool

 - Minting a position
 - Add liquidity